nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 **Explanation**

-1. AddModuleCommand calls addModuleToModuleList(moduleToAdd) of Storage class. moduleToAdd refers to the Module that the user has picked to add.
+1. AddModuleCommand calls addModuleToModuleList(moduleToAdd) of ModuleStorage class. moduleToAdd refers to the Module that the user has picked to add.
-2. In the circumstance that the moduleToAdd is null, Storage would call the printAddModuleFailureMessage to tell the user that module adding has failed, and stop the operation of AddModuleCommand.
+2. In the circumstance that the moduleToAdd is null, ModuleStorage would call the printAddModuleFailureMessage to tell the user that module adding has failed, and stop the operation of AddModuleCommand.
-3. Storage class would then add the module to its ArrayList of saved modules.
+3. ModuleStorage class would then add the module to its ArrayList of saved modules.
-4. Storage class would then call sortModulesAccordingToPrintingLength(modules), to ensure modules are sorted according to the correct printing length. _Refer to Reference Block for SortModulesAccording for more info._
+4. ModuleStorage class would then call sortModulesAccordingToPrintingLength(modules), to ensure modules are sorted according to the correct printing length. _Refer to Reference Block for SortModulesAccording for more info._
 [SortModulesAccordingToPrintingLength](#reference-block-for-sortmodulesaccording-to-printing-length-function)
-5. Storage class would then initialise an instance of FileWriter to append the newly added module to the txt file.
+5. ModuleStorage class would then initialise an instance of FileWriter to append the newly added module to the txt file.
 6. After saving successfully, AddModuleCommand would call UI to print an AddModMessage and returns to Duke